Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 > EFS: Elastic File System

 * Managed NFS (network file system) that can be **simultaneously** mounted on thousands of EC2
+* Appliances are known as Network Attached Storage (NAS) devices for both SMB / CIFS and NFS
 * Can connect instances from *other VPCs* and *on-premises computers*
-* EFS works with **Linux** EC2 instances in multi-AZ
-    * POSIX file system that has a standard file API
+* EFS works with **Linux** EC2 instances in multi-AZ - POSIX file system that has a standard file API
 * *Encryption at rest* using KMS can be enabled when creating the file system
 * *Encryption during transit* can be enabled when mounting the file system using the `Amazon EFS mount helper`.
 The mount helper uses TLS version 1.2 to communicate with the file system.
 * Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning